How to produce a winning webinar?

 Without the right format, the best content can fall flat.
 Will you have one speaker engaging with the camera the whole time, or two or more speakers working together in dialogue to share your content?
 What about a Q&A format where information is contextualized to particular questions your viewers may have?
 The speakers’ skills and the content should guide how you want to present it.

-A webinar is a great opportunity to promote your brand but only if it finds the right viewers.
-Make sure your webinar is linked to vital keywords so that users can find it — using tags on YouTube and hashtags on other social channels will make it easily searchable.
+A webinar is a great way to promote your brand, but it works only when it reaches the right audience.
+Make sure your webinar is connected with important keywords so people can easily discover it.
+Use tags on YouTube and add hashtags on other social platforms to make it simple to find.
 If you’re going to be sharing your webinar on Facebook or Instagram platform, think about how you might create abridged versions to fit their different formats.

-Your slide deck provides the main visual element of your webinar so it has to grab your audience’s attention immediately.
-Create your slides to work with your script — that means reducing redundancies so that you’re not replicating information in the script and slides.
-The slides you contextualize your script — finding ways to show your audience what the speaker is telling them in compelling ways is key.
+Your slide deck provides the main visual element of your webinar then it has to grab your audience’s attention immediately.
+Create your slides to work together with your script by reducing unnecessary repetition.
+Make sure the slides do not simply repeat what is already said in the script.
+Instead, use them to support and expand on your message.
+Focus on finding visual ways to show your audience what the speaker is explaining in an engaging and meaningful way.

 6) Scripting